 - Wax your skis according to the weather and snow conditions you will be skiing in.
 Find more on this in our cross-country ski waxing guide.

 - You can also wash off the skis using a mild soap and sponge to get rid of dirt and grime.
 Once dried, you can then proceed to apply the wax layer.

 - If you notice any beading of water on the surface of your skis, this is an indication that you need to instantly clean the skis.
 Beads of water on your skis indicate the presence of oil.
 Since an oily surface can negatively affect your skiing, you should avoid it at all cost.

 - Old wax needs to be completely removed before applying the new wax.

 - If you do not have a wax profile or a proper waxing table, use any table or bench that has a flat surface where your skis do not wobble.
 Many skiers use two chairs to put the skis bottom-up before starting with the cleaning process.

 - There are many types of waxes available in the market.
 Ideally, check with the manufacturer of your cross country skis to see what type of wax works well with your skis.

 - Make sure you always brush and scrape your XC skis starting from the tip of the skis to its tail.
 Do not brush in a circular motion or along the width of the skis.

-- When waxing your skis, there is no such thing as over waxing it.
-The wax needs to be absorbed in the skis rather than on it.
+- When waxing your skis, there is no such thing as over waxing them.
+The wax needs to be absorbed in the skis rather than on them.
 If you think the skis do not have enough wax even after going through the waxing process, repeat waxing by using the same steps.